 The vast majority of pericarditis cases are essentially just uncomfortable.
-Since it can be difficult to determine causes, your best bet is to stay in good health and have regular visits with a physician and/or a heart specialist.
+Since it can be difficult to determine causes, your best bet is to stay in good health and have regular visits with a cardiologist in NYC and/or a heart specialist.

 - Electrocardiogram/EKG is a test that uses electrodes to track your heart’s electrical activity.
 Distinct changes in the rhythm of electrical activity can be a sign of pericarditis.

 - Echocardiogram is a technique that uses sound waves to create a live image of your heart.
 This test can also evaluate you for complications from pericarditis, since fluid around the heart build up or hardening of the pericardium will be evident.